Interview with Anna Aarons: ‘A Perfect Day’ is a feel-good happy song.

 My music has been described as ‘commercial offerings that stray between soul and pop’.
 To be honest, I’ve never been sure what genre my music fits into as when I write songs, I don’t write to a fixed idea… songs just sort of fall out!

 ‘A Perfect Day’ is definitely the most ‘pop’ and I knew it would make a lot of people happy when listening to it.
 I’ve been lucky enough to meet such talented and loyal musicians.
-Dean being one, and my other bandmates Mehmet Raif and Will Jackson who co-wrote and produced my 2019 singles.
-I know artists don’t always talk about other songwriters but, to me, it’s been so great to have met others who have wanted to work with me and who have helped me get my music to where I want it to be.
+Dean being one, and my other bandmates Mehmet Raif and Will Jackson, co-wrote and produced my 2019 singles.
+I know artists don’t always talk about other songwriters, but to me, it’s been so great to have met others who have wanted to work with me and who have helped me get my music to where I want it to be.

-4. Can you tell us about your music background and how Amy Winehouse inspired you?
+4. Can you tell us about your musical background and how Amy Winehouse inspired you?

 If we go right back, the start of my singing life was actually singing musical theatre at my dance school.
-Fast forward to Uni and I was singing at open mic nights and writing songs.
+Fast forward to Uni, and I sang at open mic nights and wrote songs.
 I then gained a TfL busking license where I would sing a range of songs, including a handful of Amy’s and people used to come up to me to say I reminded them of her (massive compliment).

 5. Your previous singles ‘Her’ and ‘Since You Went Away’ both celebrate female figures in your life.
 Can you talk through the importance of them to you?

-‘Since You Went Away’ is actually a song with direct inspiration from Amy.
+‘Since You Went Away’ is a song directly inspired by Amy.
 Her track ‘October Song’ from ‘Frank’ samples Sarah Vaughan’s ‘Lullaby of Birdland’.
 Recently, my family discovered old recordings from the 60s of my late grandmother singing Sarah Vaughan’s ‘Passing Strangers’.
 I’m told I get my singing voice from my grandmother and, what with that song also being one of Sarah Vaughan’s, I really wanted to see what I could create with this song in a nod to October Song.
-My grandmother died before I was born but I’ve always felt so close to her and this song really helped me express that and was written not long after my Grandpa died.
+My grandmother died before I was born, but I’ve always felt so close to her, and this song really helped me express that and was written not long after my Grandpa died.
 ‘Her’ is about my sister.
-Amy actually has a song on her first album about her brother but I didn’t know that at the time I wrote this one.
-I was just playing around on my guitar one day and this song just fell out… my sister is my best friend and, despite her being five years younger, there’s a lot of times I’ve felt as though she’s been my big sister and the song just delves into our relationship.
-I also love the bassline that Mehmet added in my 2019 release of the song – everyone really enjoys this one when we play it live 😊 I know you didn’t ask but ‘Words’ is also about a female figure in my life, it’s just not as nice a story as the others.
-This one was definitely therapeutic for me; to have been able to put a painful experience into a fully realised song, alongside a music video that I produced myself alongside a friend – it’s a really great feeling and that’s what music is all about for me.
+Amy has a song on her first album about her brother, but I didn’t know that when I wrote this one.
+I was playing around on my guitar one day, and this song just fell out… my sister is my best friend, and, despite her being five years younger, there are a lot of times I’ve felt as though she’s been my big sister and the song just delves into our relationship.
+I also love the bassline that Mehmet added in my 2019 release of the song – everyone really enjoys this one when we play it live.
+I know you didn’t ask, but ‘Words’ is also about a female figure in my life.
+It’s just not as nice a story as the others.
+This one was therapeutic for me; to have been able to put a painful experience into a fully realised song alongside a music video that I produced myself alongside a friend – it’s a great feeling, and that’s what music is all about for me.
 I think a lot of people will sadly be able to relate to that song.

 6. I am loving the artwork for the single featured on your Instagram.
 Can you talk through it?

 Thanks, me too!
-As you can tell from my previous singles, I love having art for my single artwork and so Dean and I worked together to find an artist that could perfectly capture A Perfect Day.
+As you can tell from my previous singles, I love having art for my single artwork, so Dean and I worked together to find an artist to capture A Perfect Day perfectly.
 It was made by Nugraha, a hugely talented illustrator from Indonesia.
-We approached a few artists and most painted ‘typical’ perfect day scenes with tropical beaches etc. but Nugraha’s indoor scene really depicted just what the song means to me – and especially after a year where we’ve been inside, it showed how, if you’re still able to do something you love (which for me is obviously singing), then you can still have a perfect day.
-I love the colours in the picture and the details of the headphones, the bunting and fairy lights and even the little penguin – even though I’ve never met Nugraha he managed to capture me perfectly!
+We approached a few artists, and most painted ‘typical’ perfect day scenes with tropical beaches etc., but Nugraha’s indoor scene really depicted just what the song means to me – and especially after a year where we’ve been inside, it showed how, if you’re still able to do something you love (which for me is obviously singing), then you can still have a perfect day.
+I love the colours in the picture and the details of the headphones, the bunting and fairy lights and even the little penguin – even though I’ve never met Nugraha, he managed to capture me perfectly!

 7. You are London born.
 What are your favourite things about the city?

-Ooh good question.
+Ooh, good question.
 My favourite place in London is the Southbank.
-I studied Drama and so The Globe is one of my favourite London landmarks and I often visit there and then walk down the Southbank towards Waterloo.
-I love the river and there’s always a feel-good vibe down there – Central London can feel quite manic but, even though always busy, the Southbank just always feel chill and happy.
+I studied Drama, so The Globe is one of my favourite London landmarks, and I often visit there and then walk down the Southbank towards Waterloo.
+I love the river, and there’s always a feel-good vibe down there – Central London can feel quite manic, but even though always busy, the Southbank always feel chill and happy.

-Also, having been a London Underground busker was definitely an iconic moment in my singing career – buskers definitely get a better rep now (probably thanks to our mate Ed) and that experience really captures London.
-Singing in the background for all the London commuters, the tourists, those travelling across the city in the middle of the day – it was the best way to watch London while doing what I love doing most.
+Also, having been a London Underground busker was an iconic moment in my singing career – buskers get a better rep now (probably thanks to our mate Ed), and that experience captures London.
+Singing in the background for all the London commuters, the tourists, and those travelling across the city in the middle of the day was the best way to watch London while doing what I love most.

 8. As we are easing out of lockdown, what are the 3 things you can’t wait to do again?